reyzzzl/Hyperion-CLI/README.md

 **Hyperion** is a peer-to-peer encrypted messenger built around one idea: *your conversations belong to you, and only you.* It uses **post-quantum cryptography** — the kind that stays secure even against future quantum computers — combined with **onion routing via Tor** to give you a private channel that's both technically strong and philosophically honest.

-Hyperion v2.0.0 has been completely overhauled into a fully modular Python package featuring an interactive CLI terminal interface, encrypted local persistent databases, offline message queues, and a multi-factor key derivation architecture.
+Hyperion v2.0.0 runs entirely in the terminal, requires no central server, and introduces structural session persistence, offline message queues, and a multi-factor key derivation architecture.

 Everything here is open source under **GPL-3.0**.
 You can read it, run it, audit it, fork it, break it, and improve it.